-Study of the fossils found in Holes M0027A, M0028A, and M0029A provides important constraints on the age, paleoenvironment, and paleowater depth of sediments deposited on the New Jersey shallow shelf.
-Age assignments based on calcareous nannofossils, planktonic foraminifers, and dinocysts are in generally good agreement (Figs. F11, F12, F13), although they do show some evidence of diachrony of biostratigraphic markers across unconformities between Holes M0027A and M0029A.
-Calcareous microfossils are more abundant and more consistently present downhole, allowing for better age control at the more distal Hole M0029A.
+The study of the fossils found in Holes M0027A, M0028A, and M0029A provides important constraints on the age, paleoenvironment, and paleowater depth of sediments deposited on the New Jersey shallow shelf.
+Age assignments based on calcareous nannofossils, planktonic foraminifers, and dinocysts are in good agreement (Figs. F11, F12, F13).
+They show evidence of diachrony of biostratigraphic markers across unconformities.
+Calcareous microfossils are more abundant and more consistently present downhole, allowing for better age control, at the more distal Hole M0029A.
 Benthic foraminifer biofacies indicate paleobathymetric changes within a sequence stratigraphic and lithologic framework, including both shallowing-upward and deepening-upward successions.
 Pollen studies identified a hemlock horizon across all three holes, indicating the presence of temperate forests and humid conditions on the Atlantic coastal plain during the early Miocene (early Burdigalian).
 Middle Miocene pollen assemblages record the expansion of grasses and sedges, indicating increasing aridity at that time.
 The main results for the three drilled holes follow.

-Pleistocene, Miocene, Oligocene, and possible uppermost Eocene sections were identified from calcareous nannofossils, planktonic foraminifers, and dinocysts (Fig. F11) and integrated with Sr isotope stratigraphy to establish a chronostratigraphic framework for Hole M0027A (Fig. F14).
+Pleistocene, Miocene, Oligocene, and possible uppermost Eocene sections were identified from calcareous nannofossils, planktonic foraminifers, and dinocysts (Fig. F11) and integrated with Sr isotope stratigraphy to establish a chronostratigraphic framework for Hole M0027A.
 There is generally good agreement between the biohorizons of the different microfossil groups and the Sr isotope ages in this hole.
 The exception is within the Oligocene section; calcareous nannofossils indicate an expanded upper Oligocene section, whereas dinocysts do not.
 The abundance and preservation of calcareous microfossils and dinocysts varies significantly throughout the hole, with barren intervals coinciding with coarse-grained sediments in the Miocene and younger sections.
 The prevalence of sands, particularly in the middle Miocene, may have resulted in depressed biostratigraphic last occurrences, particularly within the calcareous microfossils.
 Reworking of Paleogene material also made biostratigraphy challenging, predominantly within the lower Miocene sediments.

 Paleobathymetry and paleoenvironments determined from benthic foraminifers, dinocysts, and terrigenous palynomorphs show that paleodepths varied throughout Hole M0027A, ranging from inner neritic (0-50 m) to outer neritic (100-200 m).
 Paleobathymetric fluctuations indicate shallowing- and deepening-upward trends that correlate with the evolution of depositional environments.
 In general, lithofacies and benthic foraminifer biofacies correlate well.
 Similarly, benthic foraminifer water depth estimates and palynological estimates of proximity to shoreline are consistent.
-Palynological data support previous reconstructions of a warm, humid early Neogene climate during the Eocene-Oligocene transition and early Neogene, whereas the Oligocene witnessed intervals of drier and cooler conditions, causing the spread of herbal taxa and conifer forests.
+Palynological data support previous reconstructions of a warm, humid early Neogene climate.

-Middle and lower Miocene sections were identified from calcareous nannofossils, planktonic foraminifers, and dinocysts (Fig. F12) and integrated with Sr isotope stratigraphy to establish a chronostratigraphic framework for Hole M0028A (Fig. F14).
+Middle and lower Miocene sections were identified from calcareous nannofossils, planktonic foraminifers, and dinocysts (Fig. F12) and integrated with Sr isotope stratigraphy to establish a chronostratigraphic framework for Hole M0028A.
 Abundant reworking of Paleogene material made assigning ages to some intervals difficult, but there is generally good agreement between the planktonic microfossil groups and ages based on Sr isotopes.
 As in Hole M0027A, barren intervals coincide with coarse-grained sediments, diminishing biostratigraphic age control within intervals of the lower Miocene.

 Paleodepths vary through the Miocene section of Hole M0028A, ranging from inner to middle neritic (0-100 m).
 In several sequences, paleobathymetric fluctuations indicate shallowing-upward successions.
-In general, lithostratigraphic units and benthic foraminifer biofacies correlate well.
+In general, lithostratigraphic units and ben-thic foraminifer biofacies correlate well.
 Similarly, benthic foraminifer water depth estimates and palynological estimates of proximity to shoreline are consistent.
 Palynological data support previous reconstructions of a warm, humid early Neogene climate.